 As a result of our acquisition of Xcerra, we assumed a term loan related to the purchase of Xcerra's facility in Rosenheim, Germany.
-The loan is payable over 10 years at an annual interest rate of 2.35%.
-Principal plus accrued interest is due quarterly over the duration of the term loan ending in March 2024.
-At June 27, 2020, the outstanding loan balance was \$1.3 million and \$0.3 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
+The loan was payable over 10 years at an annual interest rate of 2.35%.
+Principal plus accrued interest was due quarterly over the duration of the term loan ending in March 2024.
 At December 28, 2019, the outstanding loan balance was \$1.5 million and \$0.3 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
-The fair value of the debt approximates the carrying value at June 27, 2020.
+During the third quarter of 2020 the term loan was fully repaid using proceeds received from the sale of our facility located in Rosenheim, Germany.